BlockScience/cats/README.md

 ## Data Service Collaboration
-CATs streamline Data Service collaboration between organizations by providing a reliable and efficient way to manage, share, and reference data and data processing via [**Content-Addressing**](https://en.wikipedia.org/wiki/Content-addressable_storage) - a method of uniquely identifying and retrieving data based on its content rather than its location or address.
+CATs streamline Data Service collaboration between organizations by providing a reliable and efficient way to manage, share, and reference data and data processing via Content-Addressing Data Provenance records.

 **CATs' Collaborative Benefits:**
 * Organizations participating in Strategic Partnerships will employ CATs for rapid ratification of service agreements